ENGAGE APPLICANT RESOURCES

 While there are gains to be made at these one-time events, the changes in behavior and condition we seek to influence are unlikely to be made through one-time events.
 These types of events held in conjunction with long-term programming will be considered.

 We work with other organizations in the course of our work.
-Should we complete an application under Partnerships and Collaborations?
+Should we complete an application under Direct Service or Capacity and Collaboration Building?

-Applicants should look closely at the desired outcomes and Results Trail associated with Partnerships and Collaborations.
-Ultimately, projects selected for Partnerships and Collaborations will enhance the services of all organizations involved, by intentionally building the sector, not simply working together on a direct service project.
+Applicants should think through the desired outcomes of the project or program.
+What outcomes are you trying to effect?
+Are they joint goals?
+Can either organization get there on their own, or are you dependent on one another?
+Look closely at the desired outcomes associated with both types of applications.
+Ultimately, projects selected for Capacity and Collaboration Building will enhance the services of all organizations involved, by intentionally building the sector, not simply working together on a direct service project.

-We're not sure if we should submit a Partnerships & Collaborations application or one for Systems Change.
+We're not sure if we should submit a Capacity & Collaborations Building application or one for Systems Change.

-Think critically about your target audience and target results are for each.
-For systems change, you’re ultimately trying to move system actors to make policy or practice change; for partnerships and collaboration, you’re ultimately trying to move organizations in the same direction.
+Think critically about your target audience.
+For Systems Change, you’re ultimately trying to move system actors to make policy or practice change; for Capacity and Collaboration Building, you’re ultimately trying to move organizations in the same direction.

 We serve both ALICE families and the formerly incarcerated.
 Do we need to complete multiple applications?